 There was a time when children played outdoors.
 Not only did they go outside for recess, but they spent long summer days and many afternoons during the school year playing in the backyard or on the playground.

 In those days, there were few fears about abduction, so parents didn’t worry about supervising their kids’ play.
 There also weren’t good sunscreens, so children frequently were tanned by the end of the summer.
+Some of those children have grown up to be adults dealing with basal cell or squamous cell skin cancers as a result of overexposure to the sun.

 What about High SPF Sunscreen?